-Here’s a game that combines note recognition and time values with role play and a game of chase at the end!
+Here’s an activity that combines note recognition and time values with role play and a game of chase at the end!
 Kids just love playing What’s The Note Mr Wolf?
-And it’s such a good lesson too!
+Note Value Guessing Game – And it’s such a good lesson too!

 What’s the no-te Mr Wolf?
 Mr Wolf?
 Mr Wolf?

 What’s the no-te Mr Wolf?
 Tell us, tell us please!

 ( can be chanted or sung to “Who’s Afraid of The Big Bad Wolf?” from the old disney cartoon)